PythonCharmers/python-future/README.rst

 :Q: Do you support Pypy?

-:A: Yes, except for the standard_library_renames feature (currently).
+:A: Yes, except for the standard_library feature (currently).
     Feedback and pull requests are welcome!

 :Q: Do you support IronPython and/or Jython?